New to Bitbucket Cloud? Check out our get started guides for new users.

 From Bitbucket, open the repository where you want to add the webhook.

-Click the Settings link on the left side.
+On the Settings page, select Webhooks on the left sidebar.

 Click the Add webhook button to create a webhook for the repository.

 On the Add new webhook page, enter a Title with a short description.